twop/ts-describe-action/README.md

 }
 ```

-### Explicit `create` function is still there
+### Old `create` function is still there

-In the prev versions the result of `describeAction` was an object with a property `create` that was an action creator.
+In the prev versions of the library the result of `describeAction` was an object with a property `create` that was an action creator.

-Now the result `describeAction` is a function that itself is an action creator but has all the same properties as before.
+Now the result of `describeAction` is a function that itself is an action creator but has all the same properties as before.
 Therefore backwards compatible.

 ```ts
 const addTodo = describeAction('ADD_TODO', (prev: Todo[], text: string) => [